StrikingLoo/strikingloo.github.io/_posts/2022-09-14-japanese-most-frequent-onomatopoeia.md

 ![A chart showing the 12 most common onomatopoeia in Japanese with reduplication](resources/post_image/gitaigo.svg)

 If you are learning Japanese, just by memorizing these 12 words you will have made a decent progress into learning mimetic words.
-These also appear very often if you're watching anime.
+These also appear often if you're watching anime.
 Especially *sorosoro* (which can mean 'for the moment...'), and *girigiri* (which means 'By a slim margin', like 'I was late for only 30 seconds!' or 'That almost got me!'),

 In more violent shows, *barabara* also features prominently, as making someone go *barabara* can mean dismembering them.
 And *dokidoki* appears in 8 out of 10 anime openings.